ballerina-guides/ai-samples/multimodal_insurance_claim_analyzer/README.md

 ### Sample responses

-A successful request will receive a JSON response indicating whether the claim was `ACCEPTED` or `REJECTED` based on the AI's validation.
+A successful request will receive a JSON response indicating whether the claim was `ACCEPTED` or `REJECTED`.

 #### **Example of an ACCEPTED claim**